spboyer/angular-aspnetcore-workshop/docs/3-JavaScript-Services/README.md

 ## Extra

-1. Create a Knockout, React, or React + Redux application using the above steps but selecting a different project template.
+1. Create a React, or React + Redux application using the above steps but selecting a different project template.
 1. Create a production build by setting `ASPNETCORE_ENVIRONMENT=Production`, then running the following:

   ``` bash